WhitelistVideo

 The Concerns

-"It's like leaving my child in an amusement park…with no staff inside."
+"It feels like leaving my child in a massive amusement park with no staff and no exits."

 Benefits Problems

-A platform built to maximize engagement cannot truly prioritize child safety.
+A platform built for maximum engagement will never truly prioritize your child's well-being.

 Introducing WhitelistVideo